Nrreddy86/RandomUsers/README.md

 2) Coroutines: Provides asynchronous programming capabilities.
 3) ViewModel: Part of the Jetpack library that provides a lifecycle-aware container for UI-related data.
 4) Navigation: Handles navigation between different screens and features in the app.
+5) Hilt Library: Provided dependencies Injection(DI) by automatically providing objects where they are needed (in Activities, Fragments, ViewModels, etc.) and managing the lifecycle of these dependencies.

 For a complete list of dependencies, refer to the build.gradle file in the app module.